The Excel Quick Access Toolbar is ideal for adding your favorite commands or storing macros because it is always visible.

 - Click the ‘Add’ button to add the selected command.
 Finally, click OK to save the toolbar

-You can discover some useful options here to export, import, or reset the current setup that contains the hand-picked functions.
+You can discover useful options here to export, import, or reset the current setup containing the hand-picked functions.
 Finally, move the toolbar below the ribbon by clicking the checkbox.

 Everyone knows what the frustrating thing is to lose your custom settings.
 The export function is helpful if you want to store your custom commands.
 Export the list!

-In case of reinstalling the Office, import your setup if it’s necessary.
+In case of reinstalling the Office, import your setup if necessary.
 Time-saving feature; we like it!

 There is a faster way to customize the toolbar.
 To add more commands quickly, locate the Quick Access Toolbar and select the ‘More Commands’ option from the list.